Benjamin van Leer

-Benjamin van Leer (born 9 April 1992) is a Dutch professional footballer who plays as a goalkeeper.
+Benjamin van Leer (born 9 April 1992) is a retired Dutch professional footballer who played as a goalkeeper.
 He formerly played for Jong PSV, Roda JC Kerkrade, Ajax and Sparta Rotterdam.

 Career

-In June 2017, van Leer joined Ajax on a four-year contract from Roda JC Kerkrade.
+In June 2017, Van Leer joined Ajax on a four-year contract from Roda JC Kerkrade.
 The transfer fee paid to Kerkrade was reported as €700,000.

 On 30 June 2020, van Leer signed a two-year contract with Sparta Rotterdam.
+In June 2023, after a year without club, Van Leer's partner, Lieke Martens, confirmed in an interview that he had retired from football.

 Personal life

 Born in Nieuwegein, Netherlands, Van Leer is of Moluccan descent.

-As of 2018, he is in a relationship with Lieke Martens.
+On 13 June 2023, he married fellow professional footballer Lieke Martens in Málaga, Spain after a five-year relationship.
+On 19 August 2024, Martens publicly announced that the couple was expecting their first child.